maureensayshi/webpack-react-template/README.md

 # webpack-react-template

-a template using webpack to bundle React.js
+a template using webpack to bundle React.js with styled-components